Arksine/moonraker/docs/printer_objects.md

 For the most complete and up to date list of Klipper printer objects available for query please see
 [Klipper's Status Reference](https://www.klipper3d.org/Status_Reference.html).
-The objects outlined in this document are subset of all objects available.
+The objects outlined in this document are a subset of all objects available.
 In addition it is possible that the object specifications here are out of date relative to the latest commit pushed to Klipper's GitHub repo.